PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 ![alt camera-type](images/camera-type.png "Camera type")

 After selecting camera type and its name, the new camera is created.
-By default it has view coordination as current user view.
-Thus you can select view using Ctrl+{controls} keys and next create camera, which would have this view as predefined.
+By default it has camera coordination as current user camera.
+Thus you can select camera using Ctrl+{controls} keys and next create camera, which would have this camera as predefined.

 ## Camera settings